 Medical malpractice is a legal cause of action that occurs when a healthcare or medical professional deviates from professional standards (by a negligent act or omission), which results in injury to a patient.
 Each year, thousands of individuals are severely injured as a result of medical malpractice and negligence.
 Every doctor takes an oath where he or she promises to “never intentionally do harm.”
 When you or someone you love needs medical treatment, you put your trust in doctors, nurses, and other medical professionals.

 Medical errors account for over 250,000 deaths per year, according to a study by John Hopkins.
 This makes medical malpractice one of the most common causes of death in the United States behind heart disease and cancer.
-If you or a loved one has been injured due to medical negligence, contact the medical malpractice attorneys at Brown & Crouppen Law Firm.
-Our lawyers provide free case evaluations and will review your claim and determine if you’re eligible to receive compensation for damages.
+If you or a loved one has been injured due to medical negligence, request a free case evaluation from a medical malpractice attorney at Brown & Crouppen Law Firm.
+Our law firm works on a contingency fee basis, meaning we only get paid if you win.

 WHAT IS MEDICAL NEGLIGENCE?

 If you or a loved one were hurt or injured while under the care of a medical professional, it may constitute medical negligence.
 Medical negligence refers to a violation of a standard of care for medical treatment.
 Standard of care refers to a generally accepted set of practices that other healthcare providers would provide to another patient in a similar situation.
 Failure to meet this standard may be considered medical malpractice.

 If you or a family member received inadequate medical care that resulted in injuries, you should contact a medical malpractice lawyer who can provide legal advice regarding your legal options, including filing a medical malpractice claim.
 The medical malpractice attorneys at the law firm of Brown & Crouppen can evaluate your case during a free consultation.

 Our team can help you get the legal advice and help you need with medical malpractice claims for: